Recent Posts

 In general, adolescents and teenagers make up the population most prone to struggling with low self-esteem.
 Yet, with the advent and immense popularity of social media websites, low self-esteem is plaguing more teens than ever before.
 Social media can take a toll on a teenagers confidence and self-worth in different ways.

-• Body image – Being on social media means potentially being exposed to hundreds of images of other people (friends, peers, celebrities, etc.) per day.
-And when people post images, they tend to post the very best, or the “ideal” version of themselves.
+Being on social media means potentially being exposed to hundreds of images of other people (friends, peers, celebrities, etc.) per day.
+When people post images, they tend to post the very best or the “ideal” version of themselves.
 This is especially true when celebrities post, given the immense amount of retouching that is done to those photos.
+Social media can also contribute to eating disorders by promoting unattainable beauty standards that distort self-perception.
 Unfortunately, this sets forth an unattainable, unrealistic beauty and/or body standard.
-Many, many teens then compare themselves to what they see on social media, determine they do not meet those standards, and thus, feel bad about themselves.
+Many teens then compare themselves to what they see on social media, determine they do not meet those standards, and thus, feel bad about themselves.
 Social media can contribute to low self-esteem in various ways.

-for example, some studies show that when teenage girls view Facebook, even just for a short time, are more concerned about their body shape and size than non-users.
+For example, some studies show that when teenage girls view Facebook, even just for a short time, they are more concerned about their body shape and size than non-users.

-• Cyberbullying – bullying of any kind, including cyberbullying, during the adolescent and teenage years is a major risk factor for several issues including educational performance, social relationships, and mental health.
+Bullying of any kind, including cyberbullying, during the adolescent and teenage years, is a major risk factor for several issues, including educational performance, social relationships, and mental health.
 Unfortunately, the effects of these issues can have enduring consequences that extend into adulthood.

 According to research, nearly one-third of teens have experienced cyberbullying.
 Cyberbullying is defined as intentional, repetitive, and aggressive acts aimed at hurting another person emotionally.
 Cyberbullying is carried out through electronic media and involves an imbalance of power.
 Cyberbullying has the potential to increase a teen’s likelihood of developing depression, anxiety, and low self-esteem.
 Cyberbullying can also cause physical health effects, such as stomachaches, headaches, muscle tension, bed-wetting, and poor appetite.
 Adolescents and teens who are the victims of cyberbullying are also at risk of poor school performance.